How to Create and Remember Super-Secure Passwords

 Most experts agree on the basics of creating strong passwords.
 Here are some tips from the San Diego-based Identity Theft Resource Center:

-- The password should have at least three of the four following types of characters — upper-case letters (ABC), lower-case letters (abc), numerals (123), and punctuation marks or other special characters (!#$%&*_=+? ).
+- The password should have all of the four following types of characters — upper-case letters (ABC), lower-case letters (abc), numerals (123), and punctuation marks or other special characters (!#$%&*_=+? ).

 - Avoid common names, slang words or any words in the dictionary.
-Computers can run through entire dictionaries in minutes.
+Computers can run through entire dictionaries in a few minutes.

 - Don't include any part of your name or any part of your email addresses.

-- Choose an especially strong password for websites that hold especially sensitive personal information — for example, banks or online retailers that store your credit-card information.
+- Choose an especially strong password for websites that hold especially sensitive personal information — for example, social networks, online email services, or banks and online retailers that store your credit-card information.

 - Don't ever refer to anything that can be learned from your social networking profiles or an Internet search.
 In other words, don't make it your favorite band or movie, your pet's name, your nickname, your phone number or, especially, your birth date.

 Here's a good way to create a strong password.
 Pick a phrase you'll remember.
 Take the first letter of each word and run them together into a "word."
-Capitalize some letters and substitute numerals where it would make sense to.
+Capitalize some letters and substitute numerals where it would make sense to – but don't make the substitutions too regular or obvious.

 For example, the phrase "I hate to work late" could become "iH82wkl8."